Nikhhh14/Nikhhh14/README.md

 # Hi there 👋, I'm Nikhita Pattanshetti

-Highly enthusiastic team player aspiring to work with a team of motivated professionals in challenging environment to augment my management, techincal and leadership abilities.
+Highly enthusiastic team player aspiring to work with a team of motivated professionals in a challenging environment to grow my management, technical, and leadership abilities.
 I'm excited to connect with like-minded professionals, mentors, and organizations that share a passion for technology and innovation.
 If you're looking for someone with a fresh perspective, a hunger for learning, and a commitment to making an impact, let's connect!

+---

 ## 🔧 Technologies & Tools

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)
 ![Django](https://img.shields.io/badge/-Django-092E20?style=flat&logo=django&logoColor=white)
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white)